 - Potentially lower fees in DST investments than TIC investments.
 The DST investment does not require a special purpose LLC entity that needed to be annually maintained and paid for.

-- Potentially Greater Cash Flow: Most DSTs have a projected cash flow based on the anticipated rental income less expenses.
+- Potentially Greater Cash Flow: The most common reasons that investors select DSTs are Potentially Greater Cash Flow than they are receiving currently.
+Most DSTs have a projected cash flow based on the anticipated rental income less expenses.
 This could be a higher net cash flow than you are currently receiving on your rental property.
-As with all real estate the income cannot be guaranteed because the rental income and expenses can increase or decrease unexpectedly.
+As with all real estate, the income cannot be guaranteed because the rental income and expenses can increase or decrease unexpectedly.

-- Non-Recourse Loans – Virtually all the loans within the DSTs that are approved by Primex are non-recourse which means the investor does not personally guarantee them.
+- Non-Recourse Loans – Virtually all the loans within the DSTs that are approved by DAI Securities, LLC are non-recourse which means the investor does not personally guarantee them.

 - Easier access to financing for investors needing debt on their replacement property and potentially quicker closings.

 - Access to Institutional Grade properties which are typically larger commercial properties that previously required significant capital to purchase.